Kakasa Ka Ba sa Grade 5?

+Overview

-The show is announced under the proposed title Are You Smarter Than a Fifth Grader?: Pinoy Edition after the network acquired the format from Mark Burnett International.
+The show was announced under the proposed title Are You Smarter Than a Fifth Grader?: Pinoy Edition after the network acquired the format from Mark Burnett International.
 The acquisition came as GMA's sister network Q started airing the American version.
 The title of the Philippine version came later.

 For two episodes in March 2009, Mo Twister temporarily took over the hosting plum for the show after Gibbs called in sick.

-Rules and general themes

-Rules are roughly the same as the original US version, down the composition of the classroom (although comparatively smaller) and the theme song.
-The Philippine version also has the same three "cheats" to help the contestant.
-There are noted differences however.

-The ten questions in each game are categorized into several general subjects based on Philippine primary school curriculum which is also approved by the Department of Education (which also checks the questions for the show).

-The subjects for the 1st season are: